Easterok/telegram-onboarding-kit/configuration-guide.md

 By default will be with "Continue" text

-You can show price inside main button text with this config:
+You can display the price inside the main button like this:

 ```ts
 export default defineConfig({